FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

    - flowfuse
 ---

-When it comes to modern industrial operations, data is the lifeblood of decision-making.
+When it comes to modern industrial operations, data is vital to decision-making.
 On every factory floor, machines and humans work side by side, each contributing to the production of the final product.
 But beneath the surface, there's an invisible current flowing—data.
 It's constantly being collected, analyzed, and acted upon to ensure that every piece of equipment operates efficiently, potential issues are detected early, and production stays on track.
 Without this constant stream of information, the entire operation could grind to a halt.

 <!--more-->